 Acquired lease intangible assets include above-market leases and acquired in-place leases, and acquired lease intangible liabilities represent below-market leases, in the accompanying consolidated balance sheets.
 The fair value of the tangible assets of an acquired property is determined by valuing the property as if it were vacant, which value is then allocated to land, buildings and improvements based on management's determination of the relative fair values of these assets.
 In valuing an acquired property's intangibles, factors considered by management include an estimate of carrying costs during the expected lease-up periods, and estimates of lost rental revenue during the expected lease-up periods based on management's evaluation of current market demand.
-Management also estimates costs to execute similar leases, including leasing commissions, tenant improvements, legal and other related costs ("lease origination costs") are classified as deferred charges in the accompanying consolidated balance sheets.
+Management also estimates costs to execute similar leases, including leasing commissions, tenant improvements, legal and other related costs.
+Leasing commissions, legal and other related costs ("lease origination costs") are classified as deferred charges in the accompanying consolidated balance sheets.

 The value of in-place leases is measured by the excess of (i) the purchase price paid for a property after adjusting existing in-place leases to market rental rates, over (ii) the estimated fair value of the property as if vacant.
 Above-market and below-market lease values are recorded based on the present value (using a discount rate which reflects the risks associated with the leases acquired) of the difference between the contractual amounts to be received and management's estimate of market lease rates, measured over the terms of the respective leases that management deemed appropriate at the time of acquisition.
 Such valuations include a consideration of the non-cancellable terms of the respective leases as well as any applicable renewal periods.
 The fair values associated with below-market rental renewal options are determined based on the Company's experience and the relevant facts and circumstances that existed at the time of the acquisitions.
-The value of the above-market and below-market leases is amortized to base rental income, over the terms of the respective leases.
+The value of the above-market and below-market leases is amortized to base rental income, over the terms of the respective leases including option periods, if applicable.
+The value of in-place leases is amortized to expense over the remaining non-cancellable terms of the respective leases.
 If a lease were to be terminated prior to its stated expiration, all unamortized amounts relating to that lease would be recognized in operations at that time.

 The Company expenses transaction costs associated with business combinations and unsuccessful property asset acquisitions in the period incurred and capitalizes transaction costs associated with successful property asset acquisitions.
-In conjunction with the Company's pursuit and acquisition of real estate investments, the Company did not expense any acquisition transaction costs during the three months ended March 31, 2020 or 2019.
+In conjunction with the Company's pursuit and acquisition of real estate investments, the Company did not expense any acquisition transaction costs during the three and six months ended June 30, 2020 or 2019.